 Our yoga & travel experts advise us on the experiences we develop, ensuring the highest level of quality & authenticity.
-If you need help with anything visit our FAQ page and feel free to contact us!
+If you need help with anything contact us.

 You need time.
 Your body needs movement– and rest.
 Your creative side needs nourishing.
 You can have it all in one weekend and feel fully alive once again.
 You’ll soak in the hot tub and open your imagination beneath the redwoods, all while delicious food is prepared for you to savor.
 You’ll gather with friends for yoga classes and to unleash your writer’s heart under Kimber’s warm guidance, and later sleep cradled in the luscious valley of Orr Hot Springs.
 Join us in Oct 2015 for a weekend you’ll never forget.

 Journey into the spectacular hills of Northern California where your home for the weekend will be filled with nourishing spring water, healing hot springs, writing inspiration, fresh air, starry nights and the transformative teachings of Kimber Simpkins.
 The merging of creative expression, yoga, deep rejuvenating nature and community is a dream come true.

 “My whole life I’ve loved to hear and share stories, and I know from experience there’s nothing quite like letting a powerful, heart-shifting story seep into your pores as you settle into a breath-filled yoga pose.
 Chopping vegetables for dinner at night, I often turn on my favorite snappy storytelling radio show and listen for inspirational stories to share in yoga class.
 I believe sometimes a single story can change your life.” – Kimber Simpkins

 Fifteen years ago Kimber Simpkins gave up being a lawyer and dove into the intensive study of yoga, with barely a glace back.
 Since then, yoga has brought more joy and delight to her life every day.